krptn/flaskExample/README.md

 pip install krptn flask
 ```

-To extend this for TOTP MFA, please add an entry for TOTP MFA to the form, and pass it as a parameter to user.login.
-See [MFA in Krypton documentation](https://docs.krptn.dev/README-USER-AUTH.html#mfa)

 Note: this example does not guard against brute force attacks.
 Please ensure rate limiting is configured on your server.

 ## Copyrights